 - After the Bad Girls Club's smashing session, Lily asks Ola to walk her home.
 Lily tells Ola that her plans were for boys who smell sweaty, not girls that smell like vanilla.
 Eventually, Lily kisses Ola and Ola kisses back.

 - Isaac spies on Maeve and her mother as they leave for work and school and sees Erin return to the trailer after Maeve leaves, change out of her work clothes, and turn on the TV.
 When Maeve returns home that night, Isaac tells her what he saw.
 The next day, Maeve catches her mom in the lie.
 Her mom admits she got fired but swears she isn't on drugs again.
 Maeve believes her but says if she lies again, they're done.

-This episode’s drama all culminates at the school play — Lily’s production of a space opera version of Romeo & Juliet.
-It’s bizarre — there are characters with penis hands and vagina heads and, need I go on?
-Let’s dive into what happens for everyone.
+This episode's drama culminates at the school play—Lily's production of a space opera version of Romeo & Juliet.
+It's bizarre—there are characters with penis hands and vagina heads and, need I go on?
+Let's dive into what happens to everyone.

 Jean and Otis